Luoxd1996/RobustNPC/README.md

-# RobustNPC
-Deep learning-based accurate and robust delineation of primary gross tumor volume of nasopharyngeal carcinoma on heterogeneous magnetic resonance imaging: a largescale and multi-center study
+# Deep learning-based accurate and robust delineation of primary gross tumor volume of nasopharyngeal carcinoma on heterogeneous magnetic resonance imaging: a largescale and multi-center study